randomnoun/bookcase-ops/setup/SETUP-HARDWARE.md

 * SilverStone Black DS380 8 Bay Hot Swap SFF Chassis, $249.00 ( mwave.com.au )
 * C2750D4I mobo, $697.40 ( wisp.net.au )
    * this was initially a C2550D4I for $608.06 but they didn’t have it in stock, so was forced to upgrade
    * is one of the few motherboards around with a huge number of SATA ports on it.
-In retrospect maybe I could have gone something cheaper and used some PCIe cards to add some slots.
+     In retrospect maybe I could have gone something cheaper and used some PCIe cards to add some slots instead.
+* 4x 8gb SP016GLLTU160N22 DDR3L 1600MHz PC3-12800 1.35V CL11, $178.00
 * 8x Seagate Barracuda 8TB ST8000DM004 Desktop 3.5IN HDD, $1,592.00
 * Silicon Power A55 256GB TLC 3D NAND 2.5in SATA III SSD, $33.00
    * for the boot drive.
 You used to be able to run FreeNAS off a usb stick, but that's not supported for TrueNAS.
 * Cooler Master V 550W 80+ Gold SFX Power Supply, $134.00
-* 4x 8gb SP016GLLTU160N22 DDR3L 1600MHz PC3-12800 1.35V CL11, $178.00
 * Generic Internal USB 2.0 (MB-F) to USB3.0 19pin Adaptor Cable, $3.00
-* ATEN CS84U 4 Port KVM, $163.00 ( scorptec.com.au )
 * Intel Optane Memory 16 GB $24.99 ( ebay )
    * for the ZFS SLOG
 * PCIE to M2/M.2 Adapter PCI Express X4 X8 X16 NVME M.2 SSD PCIE Expansion Card , $12.99 ( ebay )